jeronimozc/tabulator-qtpy/README.md

-# pyTabulator
+# Tabulator-QtPy

 A CSV editor written in Qt for Python.

 ## Description

-pyTabulator is an open source tool written in Qt for Python and intended for easy creation and editing of documents with character-separated values.
+Tabulator-QtPy is an open source tool written in Qt for Python and designed for easy creation and editing of documents with character-separated values.

 ## Copyright